Academic Policies and Procedures for Undergraduate Students

 Note: Composition and Oral Communication components may be combined to create Joint (J) courses.

-Foreign Language skills are ensured by requiring that students pass either an approved third-semester college-level course in one foreign language or an approved second-semester course in two foreign languages, or satisfactorily complete some other significant activity that requires second-level foreign language proficiency as a prerequisite, such as study abroad in a non-English environment or an internship serving people who can communicate only in a language other than English.
+Foreign Language skills are ensured by requiring that students pass either an approved FL3 (third-semester college-level) course in one foreign language or an approved FL2 (second-semester college-level) course in two foreign languages, or satisfactorily complete some other significant activity that requires second-level foreign language proficiency as a prerequisite, such as study abroad in a non-English environment or an internship serving people who can communicate only in a language other than English.
 Students may fulfill the foreign language requirement prior to enrolling in college either by completing four or more units of one high school foreign language with a course grade in the fourth unit of 85 or better, or three units each of two high school languages with course grades in each third unit of 85 or better, by passing the AP examination (or its equivalent) with a score of 3 or better, or by demonstrating equivalent proficiency in some other fashion.
+Foreign Language courses are designated as FL1 (first-semester college-level course), FL2 (second-semester college-level course), or FL3 (third-semester college-level course or higher).
 For additional information, please see the General Education website at http://www.binghamton.edu/general-education/.

 Category 2: Creating a Global Vision